ArshveerSinghArora/Student_Marks_Predictor/README.md

 ## Aim -:

 In this project I have been given data with Study Hours & Student Marks.
-Using this data, we will check that on studying how much hours you will get how much marks.
+Using the data in csv file("student_info.csv"), we will check that on studying how much hours you will get how much marks.

 ## Perquisites -: